TRANSPARENCY

 How money is spent

-- Cold Readings: $75 per Cold Reading facilitation.
+- Cold Readings: Facilitators will continue to receive $75 per Cold Reading facilitation.
 Readers and listeners will continue to be welcomed on a volunteer basis.

 - 2023 Budget Transparency Report